 The table above demonstrates the relationship between the performance of the Group and the remuneration of its key management personnel.
-Cash remuneration increased marginally and equity-based remuneration reduced during the three years to 2012 when Sonic Healthcare's reported performance was significantly impacted by foreign currency headwind, with the strengthening AUD reducing the translated earnings of the Group's offshore operations.
-In 2013 remuneration fell substantially as the performance hurdle related to EBITDA growth which applied to 70% of the maximum short term incentives (STI) for the Managing Director and Finance Director was not met.
-In 2014 cash remuneration increased predominantly due to the minimum STI performance hurdle related to EBITDA growth being met.
-Total remuneration reduced in 2014 due to elements of equity based remuneration not meeting non-market based performance conditions.
+Cash remuneration has fluctuated from year to year, largely dependent on whether the annual performance hurdle related to EBITDA growth which applies to 70% of the target short term incentives (STI) for the Managing Director and Finance Director was met.
+Over the five year period cash remuneration has increased slightly as the Company's earnings growth has been relatively modest.
+Total remuneration has reduced over the five years due to elements of equity based remuneration not meeting challenging (non-market based) performance conditions.